 For several years now there have been rumblings that the crown jewels of broadcasting, long held to be live sports rights, are no longer quite what they were.

-The audiences are still there, but the demographic is ageing and it has yet to be proved that the all-important Millennial viewers are going to embrace the viewing habits of their parents.
+The audiences are still there, but the demographic is aging and it has yet to be proved that the all-important Millennial viewers are going to embrace the viewing habits of their parents.

 This article is going to look at some of the key recent events that point to a change in the way broadcasters view sports, as well as looking at some of the options available to operators and rights holders in the near future.